andrew/ultimate-awesome/README.md

 - [awesome-statistics](https://github.com/dariubs/awesome-statistics) - A curated list of awesome statistics resources.
 - [awesome-visual-studio](https://github.com/egeerardyn/awesome-visual-studio) - A curated list of awesomeness for Visual Studio IDE.
 - [awesome-BCIss](https://github.com/FBen3/awesome-BCIss) - List of summer schools to study brain-computer interfaces, neurotechnology & related fields worldwide .
+- [awesome-assembler](https://github.com/Hack-Labs/awesome-assembler) - A curated list of awesome Assembler and Machine Codes.
 - [awesome-human-in-the-loop](https://github.com/HumanSignal/awesome-human-in-the-loop) - Awesome List of Human in the Loop resources and references for retraining models. .
 - [awesome-llms](https://github.com/jd-coderepos/awesome-llms) - 🤓 A collection of AWESOME structured summaries of Large Language Models (LLMs).
 - [awesome-kirby](https://github.com/kirbyfern/awesome-kirby) -  A bunch of general resources that I have gathered so far, it consists mostly in Ruby and Rails.